ZerothAngel/zPermissions/README.md

 zPermissions is an SQL database-backed Superperms (aka Bukkit permissions) implementation.
 Notable features are: multi-world support, ranks with multiple tracks/ladders, group inheritance of unlimited depth (within reason), and optional region-specific permissions using [WorldGuard](http://dev.bukkit.org/server-mods/worldguard/) regions.

-There is no build protection (I rely on WorldGuard for that) or chat prefix support. zPermissions does permissions and only permissions.
+There is no build protection (I rely on WorldGuard for that) or chat prefix support. zPermissions focuses on permissions and only permissions.

 I aim to keep zPermissions a simple, yet feature-rich, Superperms provider.

 Please post bugs and/or feature requests as [dev.bukkit.org tickets](http://dev.bukkit.org/server-mods/zpermissions/tickets/).

+[Quick start documentation](http://dev.bukkit.org/server-mods/zpermissions/pages/quick-start/) available for those new to zPermissions.

 ## Features ##